U.S. Geological Survey Manual

-A. Environmental Management Systems (EMS) are defined as planning tools that help an organization achieve its environmental compliance obligations and broaden its environmental performance goals by properly managing its operations and activities.
-They are not stand-alone environmental programs or data-management systems or programs, but link together existing and new organizational responsibilities, programs, and activities.
+A. Environmental Management System (EMS) is defined as a planning tool that helps an organization achieve its environmental compliance obligations and broaden its environmental performance goals by properly managing its operations and activities.
+EMS are not stand-alone environmental programs or data-management systems or programs, but link together existing and new organizational responsibilities, programs, and activities.
 The EMS model of “Plan, Do, Check, Act” reflects accepted quality-management principles and provides rigor to existing operations and programs to further ensure continual improvement, as found in the International Organization for Standardization’s ISO 14001:2004(E) standard.
 The true benefit of the EMS model is that it ensures that existing or new programs closely link an organization’s environmental and energy footprint with legal and other requirements.
 EMS activities include planning, training, monitoring, measuring, and reporting.
 In addition, senior managers play an active role in evaluating the status and progress of programs or activities and making decisions for continual improvement.
-An EMS does not guarantee environmental compliance, but provide the framework and tools to achieve and sustain compliance, thereby reducing liability.
+An EMS does not guarantee environmental compliance, but provides the framework and tools to achieve and sustain compliance, thereby reducing liability.

 C. Environmental aspects (causes) are defined as the elements of an organization’s activities, products, or services that can interact with the environment.
 The elements are those that personnel can control and influence.
 Examples include air emissions, water discharges, and the use of raw materials.

 D. Environmental impacts (effects) are defined as any change to the environment, whether adverse or beneficial, that wholly or partially results from an organization’s activities, products, or services.
 Examples include depletion of natural resources, air pollution, hazardous-waste generation, and soil and water contamination.